Shivter14/Shivtanium/README.md

 </div>

 ### How does it work?
-Shivtanium runs *sub systems*, like the Shivtanium Interpreter which can be used to safely create GUI applications.
+Shivtanium runs *sub systems*.
+Like the Shivtanium Interpreter which can be used to safely create GUI applications.
 These subsystems can run in parallel, and can communicate with each other.

 Input is handled by the Shivtanium OS Kernel, which also handles: